A New Face for an Old Enemy: Post-Polio Syndrome

 However, staying active is still important.
 Strengthening exercises that do not cause fatigue and excessive stress on joints may be helpful.

-IV immunoglobulin, a solution of concentrated antibodies, treats the inflammatory mediators present in patients with PPS and may be helpful in some patients in improving quality of life.
+IV immunoglobulin, a solution of concentrated antibodies, treats the inflammatory mediators present in those with PPS and may be helpful in some people in improving quality of life.
 However, the evidence is mixed on whether it improves muscle strength and pain.

 Breathing and Swallowing